Chapter 4:

 And I went back to my math.
 Sort of.
 The numbers still didn’t make any more sense than they did five minutes ago.

-Though deep down, I felt the stress lift.
-Just a bit.
+Though deep down, his words made the stress lifted a little.
+Somehow.